MJAS1/vidman/README.md

 camera.
 The starting time and other parameters of each event must be speficied in the text editor.
 To declare an event, the following syntax is used:

-	event: type=flip, start=100, delay=1000, id=1
+	event: type=flip, start=100, delay=1000, id=1, trigcode=2

-This declares an event that flips the frame starting 100 ms after the previous event.
+This declares an event that flips the frame starting 100 ms after the previous event, and writes the trigger code 2 to the parallel port.
 By setting delay to 1000, the next event starts 1000 ms after this event, even if its start is set to 0.
 To remove an event the following syntax can be used:

     delete: start=2000, id=1